 (ii) A family home provider whose facility relies on a private septic system must provide to the department verification from the local health jurisdiction the system can accommodate the total number of household members, staff, and requested capacity of children.

-(h) The provider's licensing history.
+(h) The provider's licensing history:

+(i) The Licensee must be operating under a full, nonexpiring family home license to be approved for a waiver under this section.

+(ii) The Licensee must have an established pattern of improvement and correction when assessed any notice of non-compliance.

 (i) The number and variety of early learning materials.
 For the total capacity requested there must be a sufficient number and variety of materials to engage children in the early learning program.